Betavoid-nuke/Hipex/README.md

 Hipex Point Cloud Backend are within this project file, the root/PointClouldBackend folder has the code for python backend. main.py is the main python file where the initial apis are defined.

+An asynchronous, job-based backend for generating 3D point clouds from video using COLMAP.
+This service is designed for production use, with a clean separation between:
+1. API orchestration
+2. Job state management
+3. Heavy 3D reconstruction workloads

+## What This API Does
+1. Accepts a video URL
+2. Creates a job in MongoDB
+3. Processes the job asynchronously
+4. Tracks progress and status
+5. Returns a point cloud output URL when complete
+6. The API never blocks and never runs heavy computation directly.

 ## How to run locally:
 0. cd backend
 1. if you are on Windows, run the following command to activate the virtual environment: